gregoryloden/run/README.txt

 would create two variables, each with a mouse coordinate.
 If the mouse was at x-145, y-234, clickx would have a value of 145 and clicky would have a value of 234.
- There is also a timer variable,

-	.timer

-that tracks how many milliseconds have passed since the start of the program, or since the timer was last reset.
-You can reset it to 0 with the command

-	treset

  Variables created by the user cannot have a . at the beginning of the name.
 The autoclicker will not run if you try to do this.